Lena-LSG/Cybi/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces—GitHub issues, pull requests, Discord channels, or any other project-controlled venues, as well as when individuals represent the project in public.

 ## Enforcement
-To report violations, email **conduct@lenag.dev** or open a confidential GitHub security advisory.
+To report violations, please use GitHub's “Report a vulnerability” / private advisory workflow or open a private discussion directed at the maintainers.
 Maintainers will investigate and respond within 5 business days.
 Reports will be kept private to the extent allowed by law.

 ## Attribution
 This policy is adapted from the Contributor Covenant v2.1 (https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
 For answers to common questions, see https://www.contributor-covenant.org/faq.